-In a proactive response to the above statistics, we've created a resource that will help combat possible injury and disability from low back pain.
-Along with this manual, each station has received a foam roller.
+In a proactive response to the above statistics, one of our Madison firefighters created a resource that will help combat possible injury and disability from low back pain.
+In the next few weeks each station will get a "Stretch and Recovery Manual" delivered to their workout rooms along with a foam roller.
 What is a foam roller you ask?

 A foam roller is a 3ft. long by 6in. piece of compressed foam.
 The idea here is that you roll your body weight along the foam roller, massaging through restrictions (adhesions) that may occur in your muscles (especially those of the back) and thus causing the nerves to relax and loosen.
 This allows blood to flow more freely through the muscles and allow muscles to heal and repair more efficiently.
-This concept in known as "Self-Myofascial Release".
+The exercise physiology geeks (peer fitness trainers) refers to this concept as ''Self-Myofascial Release''.
 You will probably love and hate the foam roller.
-We encourage you to try it for more than a week before formulating an opinion on its effectiveness.
+I encourage you to try it more than a week before formulating an opinion on its effectiveness.
 Just like a massage, there will be some discomfort when you hit the right spot.
 Over time the foam roller will get easier.
 Your muscles will be healthier and have less adhesions (knots) making your body and back feel better.
-Please read the manual, give foam rolling a try and your body, back and career will thank you.
+Please read the manual, do the stretches, give foam rolling a try and your body, back and career will thank you.